Skip to content

 God wants us to be with Him, to know and honor Him with our words and actions.
 By following Jesus’ words (If you keep my commands, you will remain in my love.), we can experience deeper healing.
 This requires that we live out His commands every day.

-I am so thankful that through this time of pain and uncertainty, God has moved in my life, healing my soul so I can experience joy even though my physical circumstances have not changed.
+I am so thankful that God has worked in my life through this time of pain and uncertainty, healing my soul so I can experience joy even though my physical circumstances have not changed.

 PRAYER

-Father, thank you for how you love us.
-Thank you for your promise of joy despite our circumstances.
-Help us to remember that promise each day so we may choose you over everything else.
-Please help us to carry this burden of poor health and give us strength each day.
-In Jesus’ name, we pray, amen.
+Father, thank You for how You love us.
+Thank You for Your promise of joy despite our circumstances.
+Help us remember that promise each day so we may choose You over everything else.
+Please give us the strength each day to carry this burden of poor health.
+We pray in Jesus’ name, amen.

 QUESTIONS FOR REFLECTION